frida/frida/CONTRIBUTING.md

 ### Rule

-Hanging indent (when breaking a long line of code) should be *twice* the regular indent, regardless of the indentation rules.
+Hanging indent – when breaking a long line of code – should be *twice* the regular indent, regardless of the indentation rules.

 #### Wrong